 Installs attributed to Google Ads or Apple Search Ads, can contain the keywords or keyword ID associated with the ad bringing the install.

 Understanding the user journey

-Since the install and in-app events reports have the same structures, they can be merged into one report.
-In the merged report, you can aggregate and filter using AppsFlyer ID and Customer User ID (if available) to analyze user journeys.
+Since the install and in-app events reports have the same structure, they can be merged into a single report.
+In the merged report, you can aggregate and filter by AppsFlyer ID and Customer User ID (if available) to analyze user journeys.

 Analyzing the user journey for campaign optimization

-By analyzing user journey they are able to understand that the campaign might have been too narrow or too focused and that users weren't sufficiently engaged by the app.
+- By analyzing the user journey, the UA manager might conclude that the campaign was too narrowly focused and that users weren't sufficiently engaged by the app.

-Reports relating to addtional features available in the platform
+Reports relating to additional features available in the platform

 - The report contains: